rdgr1/mattermost-plugin-freemium-logo/README.md

     lefthook install

     # When using pre-commit hooks, git commands will fail if any files are checked with errors.
-    # These files must be added to the staging area and commited again after being updated.
+    # These files must be added to the staging area and commited again after being fixed up.
     ```

+- ### Tips 💡

+  - Fork the project and edit the `web/styles/override.module.css` file to add any custom styling or branding you need, in addition to the changes
+  provided by the plugin.